juice-shop/pwning-juice-shop/appendix/solutions.md

    ![O-Saft link update via PostMan](img/osaft_postman-body.png)

-### Reset Jim's password via the Forgot Password mechanism
+### :warning: Reset Jim's password via the Forgot Password mechanism

 1. Trying to find out who "Jim" might be should _eventually_ lead you to _James T. Kirk_ as a possible option